 - A Key is a value that serves as input to the cipher and must used to decrypt ciphertext

-In short, the encryption process takes a key (K) and inputs it into the cipher (E) along with the plaintext (P) to create the ciphertext (CI).
+In short, the encryption process takes a key (K) and inputs it into the cipher (CI) along with the plaintext (P) to create the ciphertext (C).

-The decryption process is essentially the inverse with the key being used as input to transform ciphertext back to plaintext.
+The decryption process is essentially the inverse with the key (K) being used as an input into the cipher (CI) to transform ciphertext (C) back to plaintext (P).

 One of the earliest known analog ciphers was the Caesar Cipher.
 It was reportedly used by Julius Caesar during the reign of the Roman empire.
 It used a simple cipher and a fixed key.

 - Take each letter and encrypt it by shifting the letter X positions in the alphabet where X equals the key value.

 - If the shift reaches past the letter Z, wrap back around to the beginning of the alphabet.

 For example, the plaintext ZOOM would be encrypted to the ciphertext CRRP.